 It’s important to note that while text analytics has been around for a while, it’s only recent developments in machine learning and deep learning that have made pure AI NLP (natural language processing) solutions possible.
 Without relying on human intervention our solution extracts relevant statements from comments, highlighting unusual patterns that indicate new trends.
 Older technology that builds up dictionaries for every vertical doesn’t have the capability to discover new topics and needs to be updated.

 Curious to find out how Keatext can help you?
-Sign up for a trial and use your own data.
+Visit our partner page.

 FRESH CONTENT DELIVERED STRAIGHT TO YOUR INBOX